TrotoTrackApp/TrotoTrack--MachineLearning/README.md

 The training procedure involved the following steps:

 1. **Pre-trained Model:** We used the InceptionV3 model pre-trained on ImageNet, excluding the top layers.
-2. **Custom Layers:** Added a global average pooling layer, a fully connected layer with 1024 neurons and ReLU activation, a dropout layer with a rate of 0.5, and a final softmax layer with 10 units.
+2. **Custom Layers:** Added a global average pooling layer, a fully connected layer with 16 neurons and ReLU activation, a dropout layer with a rate of 0.1, and a final softmax layer with 3 units.
 3. **Frozen Layers:** Initially, all layers of the InceptionV3 model were frozen to leverage the pre-learned features.
 4. **Fine-Tuning:** After the initial training, the top 2 inception blocks of InceptionV3 were unfrozen and fine-tuned with a lower learning rate.
-5. **Hyperparameters:** We used a learning rate of 0.0001 for the custom layers and 0.00001 for fine-tuning the pre-trained layers.
-The model was trained with a batch size of 32 over 100 epochs using the Adam optimizer.
+5. **Hyperparameters:** We used a learning rate of 0.001.
+The model was trained with a batch size of 128 over 100 epochs using the Adam optimizer.

 By following this procedure, we ensured that the model could effectively learn and adapt to our specific classification task while benefiting from the robust feature extraction capabilities of the pre-trained InceptionV3 model.